Waterleaf family (Hydrophyllaceae)

 Cultivation: The preference is partial sun to light shade, moist to mesic conditions, and a fertile loamy soil with abundant organic matter.
 Most vegetative growth occurs during the spring; the foliage turns yellow and withers away during the summer.

-Range & Habitat: Aunt Lucy is occasional to locally common in most areas of Illinois, except the SE section of the state, where it is uncommon or absent (see Distribution Map).
+Range & Habitat: The native Aunt Lucy is occasional to locally common in most areas of Illinois, except the SE section of the state, where it is uncommon or absent (see Distribution Map).
 Habitats include deciduous woodlands, gardens and nurseries, partially shaded areas along buildings, and waste places.
 This wildflower prefers locations where the ground vegetation is scant as a result of overhead shade or a recent disturbance.

 Photographic Location: The webmaster's wildflower garden in Urbana, Illinois, where this wildflower developed spontaneously.

 Comments: Aunt Lucy is an oddball member of the Waterleaf family.
 It is not very showy and often omitted from many wildflower guides.
 Aunt Lucy occurs in two quite different habitats: deciduous woodlands and disturbed areas where the ground is bare or lightly mulched.
 In the former habitat, it is one of our native spring wildflowers, while in the latter habitat it is a minor weed of nurseries and bare open ground in cities.
 The leaves of Aunt Lucy are fairly distinctive and help to distinguish it from many other kinds of plants.
 It resembles to some extent Floerkia proserpinacoides (False Mermaid), except the latter species has greenish flowers with only 3 petals and 3 sepals, and its leaflets (or lobes) are more narrow and smooth.